RKrafty/LSPCA/README.md

 Note that, a container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.
 It ensures that an application runs the same way on any machine, regardless of the host machine's specific environment or settings.

+<span style="color:red">The second branch <a href="https://github.com/jamnamdari/LSPCA/tree/Windows-only">"Windows-only"</a> contains a Windows only package that can be installed directly.</span>

 ### Mac users

 Instructions on how to run the LSPCA package for mac users are provided in the <a href="./Help_files/Mac_Users_Instructions.md">mac users instruction</a> file.